tier2-reproducibility/reproducibility/README.md

       - -1: N/A
       - 0: Compiles Right Away (No need to edit/modify code to compile the repo)
       - 1: Compiles After Edits (Edits in file structure/variables to get the code to run)
-      - 2: Doesn't Run (Doesn't compile even after edits)
+      - 2: Doesn't Run (Does not compile even after edits)
       - 3: Ran and Does Not Compile (requires extra components/hardware (i.e., GPU, phone, Raspberry Pi, etc. not explicitly mentioned in repo/paper)
       - 4: Not Ran (requires extra components/hardware explicitly mentioned in paper/repo)
    8. *Output Matches:*